majunting/advent-of-code-kotlin-template/README.md

 ```

 The current approach of providing both `part1` and `part2` solutions within the single `Day##.kt` file may sometimes bring a disadvantage due to the first solution calculation when we expect to work on the second part only.
-With simple cases that don't consume too much of your time and resources that can be almost unnoticeable, but when the solution takes seconds, it is worth considering breaking the daily solution into two separated pieces, like `Day07_part1.kt` and `Day07_part2.kt`.
+With simple cases that don't consume too much of your time and Y2024.resources that can be almost unnoticeable, but when the solution takes seconds, it is worth considering breaking the daily solution into two separated pieces, like `Day07_part1.kt` and `Day07_part2.kt`.

 The final result of your algorithm will be printed on the screen so that you can pass it to the Advent of Code website.